Affine noncommutative geometry: 1a. Classical geometries

 consisting of a sphere $S$, a torus $T$, a unitary group $U$, and a reflection group $K$. \end{answer}

-So, this will be the answer to any question that we might have, right now, and our starting point, and our guiding philosophy, for all this book.
-Obviously, this is something quite advanced, and before starting our study, a few comments, and some advice:
+So, this will be our starting point, for the considerations in this book, and our guiding philosophy, in what follows, until the end.
+However, obviously, this is something quite advanced, and before starting our study, a few comments, and some advice:

 (1) As already said, and above everything, this is something advanced.
 The above answer emerged in the late 10s, based on substantial work, a few dozen research papers, written all over the 90s, 00s, 10s.
 So, modesty, and it will take us a few 100 pages in this book, or perhaps the whole book, to understand what Answer 1.3 really says.